Do We Need Other Types of Business Licenses in Indonesia?

 When it comes to the registration process, obtaining a primary license involves minimal paperwork and can usually be done online.
 On the other hand, obtaining a non-primary license requires more effort due to numerous regulatory requirements.

-Don’t risk your business, get licensed now!
+Don’t risk it, get a business license now!

 At Lets Move Indonesia, we understand navigating Indonesian regulations can be daunting.
 Our experienced consultants simplify the process, ensuring you obtain the correct licences and permits efficiently.
 We handle the paperwork, guide you through the requirements, and provide ongoing support as your business grows.